notalegt/notalegt.github.io/README.md

 # NOTALEGT
 ---
-Notalegt is a life-long artistic project based out of London, UK.
+Notalegt is a life-long project based out of London, UK.